TyroneKF/Assigment-Databases-Web-/README.md

 Heads up the game doesn't have a draw feature implemented into it.

 ### Aim of the Game
-This game is a replica of the popular game knots and crosses which is a 2 player game whereby a player wins by successfully putting their symbol in a row of 3.
+This game is a replica of the popular game knots and crosses which is a 2 player game whereby a player wins by successfully putting their symbol in a line of 3 in the 3x3 grid.

 ###  What is in the respository?
 In this repository there is;